EMPLOYMENT HISTORY

 RESEARCH EXPERIENCE

-2000 – present On going research into the isolation and characterization of bacteria in Bahamian carbonates and their role in rock dissolution (cave development).
-Also examining Saharan Dust Toxicity in the Bahamas.
+2000 – present On going research into the isolation and characterization of bacteria in Bahamian carbonates and their role in rock dissolution (cave development), examining N2, NO2, and CO2 production from carbonate rocks using stable isotope; examining heavy metals in Saharan dust as micronutrients for bacteria, and examining newly discovered paleo-features in carbonate sands formed by bacteria.

 1996-97 Scientific Diver, European Economic Commonwealth Aegean Sea Hydrothermal Vent Study